Lifesaving

 a.

-Common drowning situations and how to prevent them.
+Common drowning situations and how to avoid them, such as

 b.